akihiro-inui/fastapi_ml_template/README.md

-# Fast API for Machine Learning Model Service
+# Machine Learning Service Template
 Template for the projects with FastAPI to service predictions with Machine Learning models.

 This repo contains